 Understanding Product Liability Laws in Florida

 Depending on the nature of your defective product claim, you could be looking at an individual product liability lawsuit, a complex mass torts case, or even a full-on class action lawsuit.
 No matter what level of lawsuit you want to bring, however, your case will still be subject to Florida product liability laws.
-The statute of limitations in this state is 4 years for injuries done to a person or property, and 2 years for a wrongful death due to the defective product.
+The statute of limitations in this state is 4 years for injuries done to a person or property, and two years for a wrongful death due to the defective product.

 There are three major categories of product liability claim in Florida: